Stop Loss Updates

 Symetra will accept these charges as “covered expenses” under the stop loss policy, and will not require mid-year changes to aggregate factors or premiums.

-Symetra will continue coverage under the stop loss policy for claims from employees that no longer meet the plan’s eligibility requirements as a result of the impact of COVID-19 on the employer’s workforce (including claims from employees experiencing a furlough or reduction in hours), provided that the employer continues to treat such employees as eligible under the plan, and premiums for such employees continue to be paid.
+Symetra will continue coverage under the stop loss policy for claims from employees and eligible dependents that no longer meet the plan’s eligibility requirements as a result of the impact of COVID-19 on the employer’s workforce (including claims from employees experiencing a furlough or reduction in hours), provided that the employer continues to treat such employees as eligible under the plan, and premiums for such employees continue to be paid.

 If you have any questions or need additional assistance, please contact your Symetra stop loss representative.